Prettyhtml/prettyhtml/README.md

 ## Why

-Prettier has no support for HTML.
-There is a [PR](https://github.com/prettier/prettier/pull/4753) but it doesn't support other popular template syntaxes like Angular or Vue.
+Prettier has no intention to support other template syntaxes e.g like Angular or Vue.
+There is a [PR](https://github.com/prettier/prettier/pull/4753) but they is no agreement on it.
-Prettyhtml should be able to format any HTML template without to corce or sanitize values but to ensure a consistent output of your HTML.
+Prettyhtml should be able to format any superset of HTML as long it is parseable with minor tweaks.

 ## Acknowledgement